Find a currency

 Please refer to the Travelex Online Price Promise Terms and Conditions for more detail.FIND OUT MORE

-- 1. Select your currency
+- 1. Choose your currency

-- 2. Choose pickup or home delivery
+- 2. Choose between pickup and home delivery

 - 3. Pay online

 Pay for your foreign currency quickly and securely with either your debit card or credit card

 A simple guide to understanding currency jargon

 There’s no doubt that foreign exchange can be a confusing subject, especially with all those industry terms that get thrown around.
 Here we break down some of the most common terms, giving you a better understanding of all things currency.

 Market/spot rate: This is the rate that banks or large financial institutions charge each other when trading huge amounts of foreign currency.
 It’s also known more formally as the ‘interbank’ rate.